classcraft/policies/FirstVersion/TermsOfUse/teacher_terms.md

 **1. Definitions**

-&nbsp;&nbsp;&nbsp;As used in this Agreement the following terms shall have the following definitions regardless whether used in their singular or plural form:
+&nbsp;&nbsp;&nbsp;As used in this Agreement the following terms shall have the following definitions regardless whether used &nbsp;&nbsp;&nbsp;in their singular or plural form:
 1.1 "Agreement" shall mean this Teacher License Agreement;
 1.2 "Consent" shall mean advance written consent from all parents whose children will be accessing the Services;
    1.3 "Content" shall mean all materials displayed or performed as part of the Services, including but not limited to text, graphics, articles, photographs, images, videos, animations, illustrations, music, sound effects;
    1.4 "COPPA" shall have the meaning ascribed to it in paragraph 4.1.;
    1.5 "Game Master" shall mean yourself, as manager of all aspects of the Services within the Licensed Class;